-With COVID-19 as a headwind to eCommerce store traffic, retailers and entrepreneurs has stepped up their strategy as a digitally omni-always.
+With COVID-19 as a headwind to eCommerce store traffic, retailers and entrepreneurs have stepped up their strategy as a digitally Omni-always.
 Since we know omnichannel is the future of eCommerce and brick-and-mortar store owners and retailers need to make the right investments in 2021.

 Advantages of Transition From Physical Store To Online Store

 In this time of uncertainty, businesses of all sizes are working to adapt quickly to a changing economy and infrastructure.
 There are various advantages to take your store online in both - the short and long term.
 For the short term, the advantage of taking your store online is that you’ll still be able to generate sales under the current uncertain pandemics and mandated business closures.
 It’s broader than being local.
 With an internet connection, you are exposed to a wider audience from anywhere, which means you can sell on a local, national, or even global scale.